michellehudson/magmadiver/DIARY.md

 **5/1/2013:**
 * Happy May Day!
 Back to work.
 * Exercise 13 includes important things about adding "features" to scripts.
 These are modules.
 I was just trying to work with a program from the UW Data Science course that includes modules, so this is good timing.

+**5/15/2013:**
+* Back from Canada!
+So, here's what I messed up:
+* In exercise 14, how do I know that I need to add my name while I'm running the script initially?
+I did it wrong the first time and of course got the "Need more than 1 value to unpack" for the argv module.
+So I have to run "python ex14.py Michelle" because it won't prompt me for my name -- it just wants to use it.
+That's okay and I understand now, but it isn't practical for an actual game.
+I'd want to prompt the user for his or her name.
+* The "further study" for exercise 14 is playing Zork and Adventure.
+YES.
+* For exercise 15, I had to remember how to open Pydoc.
+That's in exercise 12.
+On windows: python -m pydoc COMMAND.